A New Kind of Accessibility in Games

 Accessibility options from 'Wolfenstein II', 'Satisfactory', 'Outer Wilds' and 'Hogwarts Legacy'

 Accessibility only becomes more and more of a priority across all of software development.
-Colorblind themes, high contrast and screen reader compatability are integrated as a core part of many applications, rather than as a sour afterthought.
+Colorblind themes, high contrast and screen reader compatibility are integrated as a core part of many applications, rather than as a sour afterthought.
 This is a great thing.
 It is great that many more people get to use software in a way that is convenient for them.

 This is not the case for all games, however.
 Some games have horror elements, that are not central mechanics.
 Some games have difficult optional side content or a difficulty option.

 I'm not trying to say that every game should let you have an "easy mode", or all horror games should have options to turn off all jumpscares.
-What I am trying to argue for is with this blog post this: If your game has elements that may not be accessible to all palyers, and these elements are not central to the game, consider making them optional.
+What I am trying to argue for is with this blog post this: If your game has elements that may not be accessible to all players, and these elements are not central to the game, consider making them optional.

 The Crawling Case of Satisfactory